kennedyopokuasare/BloodAlert/README.md

 * Added setupdb.py , a script to create and populate the database
 * Added Instructions to setup database
 * Added Instructions to run test Cases
+* Populated the 'Blood_Donors', 'Blood_Banks' and 'History' tables